njwilson23/narwhal/README.md

 - baroclinic mode analysis
 - water fraction inversion

-More specialized techniques can be added by subclassing the generic `Cast` type (see the `XBTCast` and `LADCP` classes as an example).

 For storage, data is serialized to HDF or JSON files.
 These common formats are easily imported into other analysis packages (such as MATLAB), or browser-based visualization libraries (such as D3).